wtnwin111/interview/README.md

             Y   I   R
         And then read line by line: "PAHNAPLSIIGYIR" Write the code that will take a string and make this conversion given a number of rows.
+    76) Some about combination: [LeetCode]
+        76A) Given a collection of numbers, return all possible combinations 76B) Given two integers n and k, return all possible combinations of k numbers out of 1 ... n.
+             For example,   If n = 4 and k = 2, a solution is:
+             [[2,4], [3,4], [2,3], [1,2], [1,3], [1,4]]
+        76C) Given a set of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T.
+             The same repeated number may be chosen from C unlimited number of times.
+             All numbers (including target) will be positive integers.
+Elements in a combination (a1, a2, … , ak) must be in non-descending order. (ie, a1 ≤ a2 ≤ … ≤ ak).
+             The solution set must not contain duplicate combinations.
+For example, given candidate set 2,3,6,7 and target 7, A solution set is: [7], [2, 2, 3]

 ##C2: CS Theory
     1) What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?